 A contact lens that gets stuck in the eye is usually a soft contact lens rather than a gas permeable lens.
 However, it is possible for both to get stuck and it’s wise to be aware that removing a soft contact lens is very different to removing a rigid gas permeable lens.

-Getting a contact lens stuck in your eye happens occasionally and can be uncomfortable and irritating.
+Getting a contact lens stuck in your eye happens very occasionally and can be uncomfortable and irritating.
+A common reason for lenses getting stuck can be due to dryness.
 Here are some quick and easy solutions for releasing a troublesome lens.

 The first rule about how to remove a contact lens that’s stuck in your eye is not to panic; trying to pry the lens out may cause more discomfort.